 1 The KX3's power-output control doesn't directly set the transmitter output power.
 Rather, it tells the radio what power-output the operator wants and the radio makes sure that output-power is generated.
 Since P=IxE, lower supply voltage (E) means more current (I) must be drawn to produce a desired power (P).

 The KX3 covers all bands 160m through 6m.
 It would be very challenging (or, more likely, impossible) to find a single easy-to-deploy field antenna that works well on all of these bands.
 Fortunately, I am primarily interested in operating on the bands 80m through 10m while in the field, making the task of finding a single field-deployable antenna that's small enough to pack easily much more manageable.

-Currently, for 10m-40m, I carry a 28½' end-fed wire and three 17' counterpoise wires which I connect to the KX3 through a BNC-to-dual-banana-socket adapter.
-This antenna served me well throughout my National Parks on the Air activations in 2016 although there were a few rare situations in which the KX3/KXAT3 wouldn't tune the antenna on one band.
+Currently, for 10m-40m, I carry a 28½' end-fed wire and three 17' counterpoise wires which I connect to the KX3 through an Elecraft BL-1 4:1 balun.
+(I initially used a BNC-to-dual-banana-socket adapter instead of the balun but there were some occasions during my National Parks on the Air activations in 2016 when the KX3/KXAT3 wouldn't tune the antenna on one band or another.)